Wilson County Schools mandates masks

-The decision was made during Monday’s school board meeting, which also saw an ethics complaint against board member Wayne McNeese resolved.
+The decision was made during the Aug.
+3 school board meeting, which also saw an ethics complaint against board member Wayne McNeese resolved.

 The mask issue was not on the agenda, but was brought up by board member Chad Karl in light of Monday’s decision by Wilson County Mayor Randall Hutto to extend the countywide mask mandate to Aug.
 29 and Friday’s statement by Gov. Bill Lee urging schools to require masks.